fjtrujy/install/README.md

 You must first have [Ruby installed](http://rubyinstaller.org/) along with the RubyInstaller DevKit installed.
 Once you have this done, download the Powershell script `install-calabash-local-windows.ps1` and run it using Powershell.

+You must also have the Android SDK installed and the `ANDROID_HOME` environment variable set.